microsoft/nodejs-guidelines/README.md

 * `> npm install -g flatten-packages`
   moves all packages to top-level, but can cause versioning issues
 * :heart: Upgrade to npm@3
-  * Ships with node v5
+  * Ships with Node v5
   * Or… > npm install –g npm-windows-upgrade
 * Future:
   * .NET file APIs: